What is Mindfulness

 Mindfulness And Baking

 Using the power of baking and cooking, as mindfulness activities, are excellent ways to practice mindfulness…as I’ve seen many people do throughout this COVID-19 pandemic.
-The fact is, baking and cooking are relatively easy activities that you can do on your own or with others.
+The fact is, baking and cooking are relatively easy activities that you can do on your own, or with others.
 I grew up in a small town with not very many bakeries or restaurants.
-If i wanted to indulge in fine cuisine or baked goods, we had to drive an hour and half east to the beautiful city of Montreal.
+If I wanted to indulge in fine cuisine or baked goods, we had to drive an hour and half east to the beautiful city of Montreal.

 From a young age my mom baked my birthday cakes, and I had the luxury of watching my mom do a little bit of fancy piping work…nothing I ever got the guts to attempt myself.
 My mom even took baking courses.
 Experiencing this creativity in the kitchen fueled my natural interest to be more hands-on with my daughter.

 Today, baking and cooking give me free time to retreat into my own mental space.
 I find that I can retreat without the obligation to say a word.
 I enjoy the simple moments.

 I continue to pursue my passion for food by teaching my clients the art of mindfulness and mindful eating (see Facebook Live on Sunday, July 14th).
 I started my blog, in 2016, as a personal project during the beginning phase of my entrepreneurial journey.
 I wanted to help people become more aware of the power of their minds.
 The mind can used as a tool to become more healthy, and reach their true potential.
 I wanted to help people achieve peak states of emotional performance.
 Most of all, I’ve enjoyed watching people evolve in their own identity as mindful beings.